List of former Universal Studios Florida attractions: Alfred Hitchcock: The Art of Making Movies

 Alfred Hitchcock: The Art of Making Movies was a part-3-D film, part-live action show at Universal Studios Florida, and one of the theme park's original attractions.
 The attraction featured attacks from birds similar to Hitchcock's film The Birds in the pre-show area, and featured the shower scene from Psycho in the main show with narration by Anthony Perkins who played the part of Norman Bates in Psycho.
 It closed on January 3, 2003, and was replaced by Shrek 4-D in mid-2003.

 The Boneyard

 The Boneyard was an outdoor attraction which opened with the park on June 7, 1990.
-The attraction featured a variety of props from Universal Pictures films and TV programs including Jurassic Park, Waterworld, Back to the Future and as well as other films like MGM's Ben Hur.
+The attraction featured a variety of props from Universal Pictures films and television programs including Jurassic Park, Waterworld, Back to the Future and as well as other films like MGM's Ben Hur.
 The area also housed special events such as Halloween Horror Nights and concerts.
 It was removed on September 8, 2008, to make way for the Universal Music Plaza Stage.